rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

 ### 8.4.
 Multi-Language Support via Embedded Scripting

 Further embracing the philosophy of **Modular Component Architecture**, the C# framework supports the use of multiple scripting languages for game logic within the same project.
-This is achieved by hosting scripting language interpreters within specialized C# components, rather than by replacing the entire high-level framework.
+This is achieved by hosting scripting language interpreters within specialized C# components, rather than by replacing the entire Piece.Framework.
 This approach ensures that the C# object model remains the single source of truth for the Visual Editor, maintaining architectural consistency.

 #### The "Bridge Component" Pattern